-A grade of C- or better is required for each of the following courses: all courses submitted in fulfillment of the 38-46 -hour Comparative Literature requirement.
+A grade of C- or better is required in all courses submitted in fulfillment of the Comparative Literature major.

 All courses in Comparative Literature emphasize the skills of effective writing.
 In addition, successfully completion of a Senior Thesis satisfies the Department Writing Requirement.